418Coffee/teapot/README.md

 A teapot implementing the [Hyper Text Coffee Pot Control Protocol (HTCPCP)](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) as per RFC 2324.
 Of course this is not an actual implementation (teapots aren't meant to implement this protocol), only a tribute to the 418 status code.

-An Arduino Nano 33 IoT in the teapot is serving a webserver at: TODO
+An Arduino Nano 33 IoT in the teapot is serving a webserver at: http://418coffee.net/

 <p align="left">
   <img src="https://github.com/418Coffee/teapot/blob/main/teapot_small.jpeg">
 </p>

 ## Table of contents

 - [Installation](#installation)
 - [Dependencies](#dependencies)